Hou-Guojia/ACCD/README.md

-The code will be public at soon.
+The code will be available soon.